 With the basic definitions set out and the misconceptions exposed it is much easier to build up an accurate explanation through three basic themes.
 These themes are Nature, Tradition and Language.

 Classical architecture’s roots lie firmly planted in the Natural world.
-It understands and manipulates the materials and physical properties that the natural world provides us and then brilliantly extrapolates from them while still being true to its roots.
+It understands and manipulates the materials and physical properties that the natural world and then brilliantly extrapolates from them while still being true to its roots.

 Moving onto Tradition, it can be best be described as a vehicle by which the knowledge observed in Nature is developed by building on every generations’ work while again being faithful to the foundation principles.